cognitedata/gearbox.js/src/components/ThemeProvider/stories/full.md

 #### GearboxTheme

-The objects that define colours and some other CSS properties for `@cognite/gearbox` components.
+The object that defines colours and some other CSS properties for `@cognite/gearbox` components.

 Definition: